NYPL/digarch/transfers/file-transfers.md

 * Use a write-blocker to connect the drive to the computer.
 See [Using Tableau Write Blockers](/digarch/transfers/using-tableaus.html){:target="_blank"} for instructions.
 * Run [ft.sh](../software#ftsh){:target="_blank"} to create a transfer package.

+These instructions assume scripts are installed on your workstation and aliases are written to a bash file.
+{: .label .label-yellow}
+**See Workstation Setup to install scripts and configure Bash.**

 On Windows:

-* Start Cygwin from the desktop.
+* Start Windows subsystem for Linux from the desktop.
 A terminal like screen should appear.

 ![](media/image2.png)